GfSE/SAF-Specification/developing-saf/metamodel-guideline/modelguideline.md

 ![class](ex-prof-constraint2.png)

-In the example multiple constraints are cast on the realization of the relationship “is provided by” – one requires a dependency with between a package containing the stakeholder requirements and the stakeholder, and another requires a package named as the stakeholder.
+In the example multiple constraints are cast on the implementation of the relationship “is provided by” – one requires a dependency with between a package containing the stakeholder requirements and the stakeholder, and another requires a package named as the stakeholder.

 Constraints should be used to indicate options or alternatives in the meta model or to maintain correctness of the model.